antoineboquet/greek-conversion/docs/presets.md

 **Known limitations:**

-- The academic/general identifiers describe library profiles and should not be read as names of two separate official SBL tables.
+- The SBL handbook defines one general-purpose Greek transliteration style; the academic/general preset pair should not be read as two official SBL tables.
+- The cited Greek table does not provide conversions for the engine's additional archaic letters.

 ### `tlg-core` — TLG Beta Code — Core subset